FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 Dockerfile incorporates a more advanced strategy called multi-stage builds, so feel free to read more about that [here](https://docs.docker.com/develop/develop-images/multistage-build/)

-1. Open the Dockerfile from its last saved or downloaded location in File Explorer.
-The path to this file is `patient-ui/Dockerfile`.
+1. Open the Dockerfile from its last saved or downloaded location by clicking on the button below or through the File Explorer.
+The path to this file is `vuotu-containers-project/Dockerfile`.

+::openFile{path="/home/project/vuotu-containers-project/Dockerfile"}

 2. Complete the Dockerfile with the necessary Docker commands to build and push your image.

 <details>
 <summary>Tip!</summary>
 The FROM instruction initializes a new build stage and specifies the base image that subsequent instructions will build upon.<br>
-The COPY command enables us to copy files to our image. <br>
-The COPY command enables us to copy files to our image. <br>
+The COPY command enables us to copy files and folders to our image. <br>
 The RUN instruction executes commands.<br>
 The CMD instruction provides a default for executing a container, or in other words, an executable that should run in your container.<br>
 </details>

-> Note: Copy the code of the completed dockerfile with you.
-You will be prompted to submit it in the text box in the Peer Assignment.
+📷 Take a screenshot of the completed dockerfile and save it as **dockerfile.png**.

 3. Export your namespace as an environment variable so that it can be used in subsequent commands.